 - Print awareness

-How to get kids interested in reading Chinese
+How to get kids interested in learning and reading Chinese

 - Create large Chinese signs around the house